-The two principal bimonthly meetings are the Global Economy Meeting and the All Governors' Meeting.
+The three principal bimonthly meetings are the Global Economy Meeting, the Economic Consultative Committee and the All Governors' Meeting.

 The Global Economy Meeting (GEM) has two main roles: